The online Comment window has expired

 • Default_avatar

-Jacob Curtis about 5 years ago
+Jacob Curtis over 5 years ago

 This initiative doesn’t go far enough.
 And what happens after five years?
 Will landlords just decide not to take advantage of the vulnerable situations of working folks after this expires?
 You have to be naive to believe that.
 Allow the Sacramento Community Stabilization and Fair Rent Charter Amendment to be on the ballot.